StrongeLeeroy/interview-phase-2-a/README.md

 This README file includes the intructions and rules required to complete the challenges presented during the interview.

-Please, refer to this focument in case of doubt.
+Please, refer to this document in case of doubt.

 # Rules
 - You may use any IDE you are comfortable with. (e.g. WebStorm, Visual Studio Code, Atom, etc.)